Best Korean Picture Dictionaries for Kids and Parents!

 - Detailed index for instant reference

-- Large font, easy to read Korean words and translations
+- Large font, easy-to-read Korean words and translations

 The layout of this book is similar to our Tuttle Chinese Picture Dictionary, and many of the photographs are the same.

-However, I do appreciate that several of the photos are unique to Korean culture, such as a Korean hanboks and currency.
+However, I do appreciate that several of the photos are unique to Korean culture, such as Korean hanboks and currency.

-A Korean dictionary to avoid
+A dictionary to avoid